 You have committed to volunteering for the entire length of the shift, and we rely on you for the duration, including when the theater lets out at the end of the program.

 We want to volunteer as a group/team.
 Is that possible?

 We love to accommodate groups where possible.
 We have a maximum group size of 14 people, and everyone must be at least 18 years of age.
-Have every member sign up for the same program right away (or designate 1 person to sign-up the group 1 by 1) and make sure to have each person add a note with your group or organization name.
-Then have someone email Paul McManus with a list of all your names and the program(s) you are willing to work.
+Have every member sign up for the same program right away (or designate one person to sign up the group one by one) and make sure to have each person add a note that includes your group or organization name.
+Then have someone email us with a list of all your names and the program(s) you are willing to work.
 We have to limit your group to only one program.

 If I have some free time, can I just show up and help at other programs?

 We love that enthusiasm, and thank you, but we will have all the hands we need.

 At the start of your shift, so it is critical that you are on time for a quick briefing and instruction.

 Please email us in advance and make him aware so that we can do what we can to make sure you are comfortable in your role.